CACI No. 3941. Punitive Damages - Individual Defendant - Bifurcated Trial (First Phase)

 “Malice” means that [name of defendant] acted with intent to cause

-done with a willful and knowing disregard of the rights or safety of
+with a willful and knowing disregard of the rights or safety of another.
+A

-another.
-A person acts with knowing disregard when he or she is aware
+person acts with knowing disregard when the person is aware of the

-of the probable dangerous consequences of his or her conduct and
+probable dangerous consequences of the person’s conduct and

 deliberately fails to avoid those consequences.

 “Oppression” means that [name of defendant]’s conduct was despicable

 and subjected [name of plaintiff] to cruel and unjust hardship in knowing

 “Despicable conduct” is conduct that is so vile, base, or contemptible